QuokkaStake/tmtop/README.md

 ![Telegram](https://raw.githubusercontent.com/QuokkaStake/tmtop/main/images/wrong-chain-id.jpg)

-A: Verify you have a correct `--consumer-chain-id` specified.
+A: Verify you have a correct `--consumer-id` specified.

 ## Which networks this is guaranteed to work?